slilichenko/adk-playground/README.md

 # ADK Playground

 This project is to show ADK best practices, design patterns and various tips and tricks.

-The primary focus is on ADK's Python SDK and Google's Gemini models, but many of the best practices and design patterns can be applicable to other SDKs and models supported by ADK.
+The code samples in this repo were built and tested using ADK's Python SDK and Google's Gemini models.
+But all the best practices and design patterns should be applicable to other SDKs and [models supported by ADK](https://google.github.io/adk-docs/agents/models/#model-choice).

 [ADK documentation](https://google.github.io/adk-docs/) is pretty extensive and constantly improving.
 If you find any discrepancies between this repo and the official documentation - assume